jimhub8/sandbox_sp/resources/docs/source/.compare.md

 ## Login user and create token
 To login you will provide you email and password.

-You will get a response with an
+You will get a response with this JSON     *
 {
 "accessToken": "access_token",
 "token": {